We stopped for tea at a rest area that was once an old main roads camp.

 Now this is REAL bad, no accelerator, no brake and a woman driving.

 We mount up and then he makes the camel stand up.
-Lawrence of Arabia made it
+Lawrence of Arabia

-and lean forward at the appropiate time or you will fall
+Bronco style and lean forward at the appropiate time or you will fall

 We set off for our 1 hour ride at sunset on the dry bed of the Todd

 River.
 Not bad I think but why is the leader walking?
 I find out.

 After 10 mins your legs are starting to ache from being spread so far

 Almost all the party of 38 is thinking this was a bad idea but still

 enjoying the ambience and the patter of the guide.
-At the halfway mark the
+At the halfway mark

-one.
+to every one.
 He is not silly.

 We arrive back for Dinner and the fun really starts.
 Dismounting.

 Remember that any thing below the waist has now been dead for 45 mins

 and you have to lift your legs to get "orf".
 Thank goodness he helps.

 That accomplished, there are many "bandy legged" people that walk up to

 the museum.
 John Wayne didn't ride a horse, he rode a camel to get the

 We wash and go in for dinner and a delightful meal it is too.
-Everyone is
+Everyone

-company was excellent and a good night was had by all.
+the company was excellent and a good night was had by all.

 we enjoyed it but probably wouldn't do it again in a hurry.
 How people

 can do 6 day and upwards has me stumped.

 One thing that can be said of Alice is that parking for all vehicles is

 catered for and close to town too.
 Some people can't read though as I

 never knew that a Coaster qualified as a coach.

-Saturday dawned and we head into Alice to watch the parade of floats in the
+Saturday dawned and we head into Alice to watch the parade of floats in

-riverbed and where the event is cancelled if there is water in
+on a dry riverbed and where the event is cancelled if there is water in

 it.
-It is a great event with the highlight being the "battle" between the big boats.
+It is a great event with the highlight being the "battle" between

-water, numerous flour bombs and mortars that can shoot
+1000Litres of water, numerous flour bombs and mortars that can shoot

 them.
 The crews and some of the audience are absolutely soaked through

 and resemble large glue pots when it's over.
 A great day of light

 That night we attended the "Sounds of Starlight Theatre" with Andrew

 Langford on didgeridoo.
 I was expecting traditional type playing and

 Back to the truck.
-The desk has arrived and I fit the plywood on, put the
+The desk has arrived and I fit the plywood on, put

-took 1 1/2 days.
+out but almost took 1 1/2 days.

 There are a few things I really hate.
 One is dust getting in and I go

 to great pains to stop it.
-There are pressure vents fitted at the front to
+There are pressure vents fitted at the front

-cupboard where all the taps are housed for filling the tanks.
+into the cupboard where all the taps are housed for filling the tanks.